The 7 Steps of Survival

-I will share the seven steps and try to give some examples on their usefulness both in survival situations and as a general guide to life and prepping.
+I will share the 7 steps of survival and try to give some examples on their usefulness, both in survival situations, and as a general guide to life and prepping.
 I will also try to relate the steps to the law of threes and some other prepper themes:

 “The first step to surviving is recognition.”
 I have pounded that sentence into my and my son’s heads to the point it has become instinct.
 Of course one cannot take definitive action to insure one’s survival until one recognizes one is in this situation.
 So simple but soooo overlooked.